 Direction: set your bot's direction for long or short.

 Margin Type: choose the desired leverage type (isolated or cross).

 Multiplier: choose the leverage level.

+By leaving the Entries toggle off, the bot will only place a buy market order when a trade is opened.
+By enabling the Entries toggle you’ll be able to configure an advanced entry strategy in addition to the default buy market order.
 Enable the Entries toggle in order to add entries to your bot and customize your entry strategy.
 The default entry settings will be using the DCA method, alternatively, you can use the custom method.

 For each bot, the first entry order will be a market order and will serve as a base order, as the subsequent orders will be calculated based on it and in accordance with the settings below:

 The 'Customize First Entry' toggle will allow you, if enabled, to set a specific amount to be allocated for the first entry order, defined as a percentage out of the total trade amount.
 Otherwise, if disabled, the allocation for the first order will be set up based on the same parameters as all other entry orders as follows.

 The 'Amount Scale' and 'Number of Orders' parameters will determine the amount to be invested in each order: